Svendolin/All-kind-of-Webprojects/readme.md

 * SASS is a CSS preprocessor, which means that it extends the CSS language, adding features that allow variables, nested rules, mixins (*), inline imports, and more.
 It also helps to keep things organised and allows you to create style sheets faster.
 * SASS is completely compatible with all versions of CSS but needs to be compiled into CSS before it can be used in a browser.

+**How to start:**
+1) Go to Extensions in VSC and search for "Live Sass Compiler" and install it (optionally as well as SASS Syntax Highlighting)
+2) Create a new file with the extension .scss (like style.scss)
+2) Then go to the bottom right corner and click on "Watch Sass" and you're good to go (generates a .map file as well which has a function to map the compiled CSS to the source code) -> You will receive two more files: style.css and style.css.map

+**How to continue:**

+* SCSS is "super" and stronger than CSS, which means all the changes you make in like "style.SCSS" will be compiled into "style.CSS" and will be applied to your website.
+It does everything automatically for you.

 **What's the difference between SASS and SCSS?**
 * SCSS still uses {} like:
 ```scss